KCP-quarantine-area/bitwig-studio-demo/README.md

 http://www.bitwig.com/en/bitwig-studio.html

-This is a demo, so the save and export features are disabled. :)
+This is a demo, so the save/export feature is disabled and some additional sound packages are not available :)

 The rest is fully useable !